 Findings from one study suggest that low-dose RP alleviates hepatosteatosis (Fatty Liver Disease), at least in part, by stimulating Liver enzyme activity.
 (1)

-Rhubarb significantly improved the gastrointestinal function, inhibited systemic inflammation and disease severity and mitigated the disease-related damages of liver and kidney function in Severe Acute Pancreatitis patients (3)
+Rhubarb significantly improved gastrointestinal function, inhibited systemic inflammation and disease severity, and mitigated the disease-related damages of liver and kidney function in Severe Acute Pancreatitis patients (3)

 Study results provide a molecular basis for the development of emodin as a novel and safe antiviral agent for human enterovirus and respiratory virus infection in clinical therapy.
 (10)

 Data has also suggested that emodin from RP had the potential value for the treatment of hypercholesterolemia. (high cholesterol) The underlying mechanism is probably associated with the binding capability to Bile acids and subsequent increased expression of Cholesterol-lowering enzymes.
 (14)